All "static" spherically symmetric perfect fluid solutions of Einstein's equations with constant equation of state parameter and finite-polynomial "mass function": Introduction and Motivation

 \section{Introduction and Motivation}

 Exact solutions of Einstein's Field Equations

-are, of course, of interest for various purposes.
+are, of course, of interest for various purposes (Here, $G_{\mu\nu}$ is the Einstein tensor, $T_{\mu\nu}$ the stress-energy-momentum tensor and $\kappa$ the coupling constant).
 Since the equations are very complicated, to find solutions one often makes simplifying assumptions about the left-hand-side and/or the right-hand-side.
 Popular simplifying assumptions about the left-hand-side include staticity and spherical symmetry.
 As is well known, the use of both assumptions together leads to the ansatz~\cite[Sect.23.2]{mtw}

 for the metric.

 Most-often used simplifying assumptions about the right-hand-side of (\ref{ee}) are that $T_{\mu\nu}$ represents vacuum (i.e. vanishes) or an electromagnetic field or a perfect fluid.
 For example, the vacuum assumption, together with the ansatz (\ref{ansatz}) gives uniquely the Schwarzschild metric, the simplest and best-known black hole solution.